Iteris (NASDAQ:ITI) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Iteris (NASDAQ:ITI – Free Report) in a research report report published on Saturday.
-The brokerage issued a buy rating on the technology company’s stock.
+StockNews.com assumed coverage on shares of Iteris (NASDAQ:ITI – Free Report) in a research note published on Sunday.
+The firm issued a buy rating on the technology company’s stock.

-A number of other equities analysts have also recently commented on ITI.
-Maxim Group reissued a “hold” rating on shares of Iteris in a research note on Monday, August 12th.
-Northland Capmk downgraded Iteris from a “strong-buy” rating to a “hold” rating in a research report on Friday, August 9th.
-Finally, B. Riley restated a “neutral” rating and issued a $7.20 price objective (down previously from $8.00) on shares of Iteris in a research report on Wednesday, August 21st.
+ITI has been the topic of a number of other reports.
+Maxim Group restated a “hold” rating on shares of Iteris in a research report on Monday, August 12th.
+B. Riley restated a “neutral” rating and issued a $7.20 target price (down from $8.00) on shares of Iteris in a research note on Wednesday, August 21st.
+Finally, Northland Capmk cut Iteris from a “strong-buy” rating to a “hold” rating in a research report on Friday, August 9th.

 Institutional Investors Weigh In On Iteris